- Not all headlines have investment implications, in our view.

 - We believe it is important to tune out the ‘noise’ and focus on ‘process over prediction.’

 There is rarely a dull moment in the 24/7 news cycle and the past few weeks have been without exception.
-From rising COVID-19 cases to election speculation; investors have been inundated with heavy headlines lately.
+From rising fears about another banking crisis to worries about the upcoming debt ceiling; investors have been inundated with heavy headlines lately.
 From these headlines, the obvious question arises… “What should I do in my portfolio?”

 In an unscientific study based on decades of investment experience, we have concluded that most of what appears in the headlines does not require immediate adjustments to long-term investment plans for three reasons:

 1. Little Relevance: Many news stories making headlines such as minor political scandals, organized public demonstrations, or natural disasters are ‘non -investable’ in our view, meaning they have little or no direct investment implications.
 That is not to say they are not important, but rather that there is little clear connection between the news story and corporate earnings, in our view.